 Tom Hauber learned the art of epoxy inlays with Bryan Richardson and Nate Favors- nicely shown in these two Splated Maple bowls.
 He also showed an end-grained turned green Beech bowl.

 Dragon Tea!
-From Mike Kehs: "This is DRAGON TEA, It will be in an online exhibition titled HOT TEA.
+From Michael Kehs: "This is DRAGON TEA, It will be in an online exhibition titled HOT TEA.
 It's 12" wide, 6" deep and 9" tall. the square part is put together with dovetails the top is mortised into the box.
 The handle and spout are turned, cut apart reassembled and carved into shape.
 The texture is friction burned then colored.
 Applying the copper was one of the most difficult aspects of this teapot."

 Scott Malin presented his study of square platters from Ambrosia Maple.
 Check out the carved feet on the second turning.